What is a DSO?

 How many classes do I need?

 International F1 students must take a minimum of 12 credit hours every fall and spring semester.
-Of the 12 credit hours: 9 must be face-to-face, and 3 may be online.
+Of the 12 credit hours, 9 must be face-to-face, and only 1 class or 3 credit hours may be online.
+Another acceptable option is 8 credit hours face-to-face and only 1 online class of 4 credit hours.
 (Hybrid classes count as face-to-face classes).

 What is considered a face-to-face, hybrid or online course?